 Binding ourselves to an arbitrary list for potential matches energetically blocks suitors who might not seem attractive at first glance, but become attractive as we get to know them.
 When we open our minds and release attachments to fixed expectations, we’ll be able to recognize the perfect person for us, even if they don’t come in the package we were expecting.

 4. The partners you attract will always mirror you and your issues: Every significant partner you have will mirror your beliefs and the relationship that you have with yourself.
 If you find yourself drawn to connections that are full of drama, conflict, abuse, codependency, and jealousy, you can be sure that some unaddressed issues within you need to be acknowledged and healed.

 Own up to the baggage you bring into your relationships and commit to going inward to reach a place of wholeness.
 If you can’t do this on your own, seek the help of a professional therapist to move you through past issues and offer advice on how to change your behavior and attitude.

 Ultimately, all relationships are meant to promote self-love and personal growth.
 I’ve found that every person I’ve been with has taught me something about myself, good and bad.
 They gave me a deeper insight into the mysterious and intangible realities of emotion and vulnerability.
 In doing so, it took me several steps ahead in my soul evolution.
 It made me appreciative of the richness and beauty within the human experience.

 All my best on your journey,

-Question for you: How has the Law of Attraction affected your personal life?
+Question for you: How has the Law of Attraction helped you in manifesting love?
 What has it taught you about how you relate to others?

 Did you like this post?
 Sign up below, and I’ll send you more awesome posts like this every week